nj-vs-vh/nj-vs-vh-page/projects/pyindigo/body.md

 it is split into:
 - "core" level --- a set of functions with direct bindings to `indigo`'s message bus via python C API
-- "models" --- several classes modelling "entities" in the system (driver, device) that attempt to streamline some common tasks
+- "models" --- several classes modeling "entities" in the system (driver, device) that attempt to streamline some common tasks

-unfortunately, with no access to a wide variety of astronomical hardware, i was unable to properly test my library and build anything more sophisticated than a single camera going **snap**. i would be happy to return to this someday, but for now this remains an extremely limited and untested prototype.
+unfortunately, with no access to a wide variety of astronomical hardware, i was unable to properly test my library and build anything more sophisticated than a single camera going **snap**. i would be happy to return to this someday, but for now, this remains a very limited and untested prototype.